Lextuga007/Philosopher-Analyst-Netlify/content/collection/nhsr-intro/prework/index.md

 usethis::use_course("nhs-r-community/intro_r_data")
 ```

+## Downloading slides

+If you want to have the slides on your computer, they can be downloaded from the same repository as the intro-r files but on a branch called [gh-pages](https://github.com/nhs-r-community/intro_r/tree/gh-pages).
+Using the same process as for `Downloading files` above you can download these to your computer by clicking on the green button and selecting the zip download.

 #### Confirmation email

 The NHS-R Community confirmation email will include: the link to the workshop, the RStudio Cloud workspace url and you should also receive a calendar invitation.
 If you are not sure that you can access zoom from your work laptop, please join a test zoom meeting coordinated by NHS-R Community.